orientechnologies/orientdb-labs/Studio-Home-page.md

 ```

-This is the new Studio 2.0 Homepage.
+This is the Studio 2.2 Homepage.

 ![Home Page](images/studio-login.png)